fndvit/mvtec-google-workshop/README.md

 * [Explore Adventure](http://explore-adventure.com/)

 ## ... well, wild(ish), the piece has to have ...
-This are *mandatory* bits you'd need to include in the piece, they can be ordered however you want though —yes, you can even start with something before the title!
-That's called a cold open.
+These are *mandatory* bits you'd need to include in the piece, they can be ordered however you want though (yes, you can even start with something before the title!
+That's called a cold open.)

 * **Title and intro:** What am I gonna see here?
 * **Hero visualization:** The star of the show 🤩!
 Unleash your creativity!